Nickel, Nichrome, Inconel, Chrome Carbide, Tungsten Carbide,

 Plasma Spray (HVOF)

-A very hard material that is applied in a way that it does not leave any pores in the finished material.
-This type of spray is becoming more popular as a replacement for chrome plating.
-The drawback with this material is that you cannot apply too thick a coat because the material becomes too brittle and cracks while it is being finished.
+An extremely hard material that is applied in a way that does not leave any pores in the finished material.
+This spray is becoming more popular as a replacement for chrome plating.
+The drawback with this material is that you cannot apply a coat too thick because it becomes too brittle and cracks while it is being finished.

 Nickel Chrome Boron

-This material is very good for hardness, wear, and corrosion resistance.
-This material is especially used in parts that are always submerged in water or are in environments that they are exposed to a lot of moisture, but still needs the wear protection that you would get with a typical Hard Chrome coating.
+This material is particularly good for hardness, wear, and corrosion resistance.
+This material is primarily used on parts that are constantly submerged in water or used in an environment, where they are exposed to a lot of moisture, but still, need the wear protection that you would get with a typical Hard Chrome coating.

-This material is a very soft material that is applied using the HVOF method but is still soft enough that it is able to be machined off.
+This material is an incredibly soft material that is applied using the HVOF method but is still soft enough that it can be machined off.

-Is a very hard material that is harder than the Chrome Carbide, but doesn't have the same corrosion resistance that the chrome has.
-It is considered the workhorse of all the materials for wear resistance.
+It is an extremely hard material that is harder than Chrome Carbide but doesn't have the same corrosion resistance as chrome.
+It is considered the workhorse of all materials for wear resistance.

 Metallizing & HVOF: